xhit/go-simple-mail/README.md

 https://pkg.go.dev/github.com/xhit/go-simple-mail/v2?tab=doc

-Note: by default duplicated recipients throws an error, from `v2.13.0` you can use `email.AllowDuplicateAddress = true` to avoid the check.
+Note 1: by default duplicated recipients throws an error, from `v2.13.0` you can use `email.AllowDuplicateAddress = true` to avoid the check.

+Note 2: by default Bcc header is not set in email.
+From `v2.14.0` you can use `email.AddBccToHeader = true` to add this.

 ## Download